lambdalisue/vim-fall/README.md

 </div>

-Fall is an abbreviation for "Filter All," another fuzzy finder designed for Vim and Neovim and implemented in [Denops].
+Fall is a fuzzy finder for Vim and Neovim, implemented in [Denops], and stands for "Filter All."

-> [!WARNING]
+> [!NOTE]
 >
-> **Alpha version.
-Please note that any changes, including those that may be
+> Beta version.
+Please be aware that there might be backward incompatible
-> backward incompatible, will be implemented without prior announcements.**
+> changes.

 [Denops]: https://github.com/vim-denops/denops.vim